InterjectionExpressions

 piste in Bisaya

 The Cebuano/Bisaya word piste means darn / shoot / rats (mild expletive).
-Pronounced PIS-te, it is used as a interjection across Cebu, Bohol, Leyte, and much of Mindanao.
+Pronounced PIS-te, it is used as an interjection across Cebu, Bohol, Leyte, and much of Mindanao.
 This guide covers what piste means in Bisaya, how to pronounce it, when to use it, common example sentences, and how it compares to similar Cebuano words.

 What Does “piste” Mean in Bisaya?